 Additionally, the bill amends section 5-02-10, which outlines the process for filing complaints against licensed retailers of alcoholic beverages.
-It specifies that individuals must file an affidavit detailing the violation within fourteen days of the incident.
-The city or state's attorney is then required to set a hearing within a specified timeframe, ensuring that the licensee is notified appropriately.
+It specifies that individuals must file an affidavit detailing the alleged violation within fourteen days of the incident.
+The local attorney or the attorney general is then required to set a hearing within a specified timeframe, ensuring that the licensee is notified appropriately.
 The bill also mandates that hearings be recorded, enhancing transparency in the process.

 Statutes affected: INTRODUCED: 5-02-10